furlongm/patchman/email/README.md

 -----------------
 - Postfix configured and running

-- OpenSSL installed

-- GNU sharutils installed
+- GNU coreutils and sharutils installed